Attention Deficit Hyperactivity Disorder (ADHD) medication shortage

 • If your child is home schooled, please contact the Educational Team for advice.

-• Referrals will NOT be accepted without supporting evidence of the strategies tried and the outcomes, most recent school report and evidence of the primary carer attending a parenting course.
+• Referrals will NOT be accepted without supporting evidence of the strategies tried, the outcomes and most recent school report.

 • Children and young people who have already been diagnosed with ADHD can be referred directly to the ADHD team.